elen

 • Methodology and methods of scientific research in health and health services.

-Prerequisites: There are no prerequisites for this unit.
+Prerequisites: There are no prerequisites for this module.

 Module Outline

-For more information regarding the Specifications – Useful Material for writing Postgraduate Diploma Theses and posting a Diploma Thesis in the HOU Repository, you can go to the Digital Education Space http://study.eap.gr and especially to the section Programme of Studies.
+For more information regarding the Specifications – Useful Material for writing Master’s Theses and uploading a Thesis at the H.O.U.
+Repository, you can go to the Digital Training Area http://study.eap.gr and especially to the Program of Studies section.

 Υποβολή αιτήσεων